sreeram-io/project-zeus/src/data/tech/what-a-web-developer-should-know.md

 ## DevOps/Networking

-It is essential that you know things like Git, Docker, Kubernetes, Cloud solutions etc. You need to be able to wite the code and know how to take it to production and monitor it after its release.
+It is essential that you know things like Git, Docker, Kubernetes, Cloud solutions etc. You need to be able to write the code and know how to take it to production and monitor it after its release.

 ## Testing